muditgarg48/gesture_based_device_control/README.md

 1. Checks for Python >=3.9 or <=3.11.
 2. Checks for the availability of _requirements.txt_ file to get the list of all the dependencies of this project.
 3. Checks for Pip installation.
 It downloads and installs Pip if not found.
 The link used by the script to download pip is [this](https://bootstrap.pypa.io/get-pip.py).
-4. Checks for the availability of _venv_ Python package for creating and usage of virtual environment for this project.
+4. Checks for the availability of _venv_ Python package for creating and usage of a virtual environment for this project.
 It is installed using the following command globally if not found:
     ```
     pip install venv
     ```